Don't Talk to Me About Love (song)

-"Don't Talk to Me About Love" is a song by the Scottish new wave band Altered Images, released as the first single from their third album, Bite.
+"Don't Talk to Me About Love" is a song by the Scottish new wave band Altered Images, released as the first single from their third studio album, Bite (1983).
 The single reached the top 10 in three countries; number 7 in the UK, and number 6 in both Ireland and New Zealand.
 The song was their last major hit, as the next three singles only had moderate to minor chart placings ("Bring Me Closer" was their last single to make the top 40 in the UK and Ireland, peaking at numbers 29 and 17, respectively).

-Reception
+Critical reception

-In Melody Maker, Edwyn Collins said, "I don't know whether it's out of insecurity, but she just strings together a lot of lyrical cliches that I think are completely impotent and meaningless.
+In Melody Maker, Edwyn Collins of the Scottish jangle pop band Orange Juice wrote, "I don't know whether it's out of insecurity, but she just strings together a lot of lyrical cliches that I think are completely impotent and meaningless.
 Musically, I don't see it as much of a progression."